Fish Report for 9-28-2017

 by Doug Busey

-Blue Lakes: The road is open to the lake.
-The campgrounds are controlled by PG&E and Alpine County.
-This time of year they can close at any time due to weather.
-Fishing has been fair for small rainbows.
+Burnside Lake: The road is open, but again this time of year can close at any time due to weather.
+Fishing has been very slow.

 Good luck on your next fishing adventure.
-If you get a picture of your catch, send it to email@example.com.
-Have question or a report in our local fishing area, call the Naw line at 775-267-9722.
-Good fishin' and tight lines
+If you get a photo of your catch, send it to firstname.lastname@example.org.
+Have a question or a report in our local fishing area, call the Naw- line at 775-267-9722.
+Good fishin' and tight lines.

 Good luck on your next fishing adventure.
 If you have a question or a report in our local fishing area, call the Naw line at 775-267-9722.
 If you have a photo of your catch, send it to email@example.com.
 Hope to see you on the waters.
 Good fishin' and tight lines.